Reviewing Vontier (NYSE:VNT) and Badger Meter (NYSE:BMI)

 |11.15%

-This is a breakdown of current ratings and recommmendations for Vontier and Badger Meter, as provided by MarketBeat.
+This is a summary of recent ratings and recommmendations for Vontier and Badger Meter, as reported by MarketBeat.

 |Sell Ratings